ProgrammerNomad/shiprocket-woo-shipping/readme.txt

 == Installation ==

-1. Upload the `woo-shiprocket-shipping` folder to the `/wp-content/plugins/` directory.
+1. Upload the `shiprocket-woo-shipping` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Configure the plugin settings (WooCommerce > Settings > Shipping > Shiprocket) by entering your Shiprocket email and password.